ikjordan/picozx81/README.md

 Thanks to [Paul Farrow](http://www.fruitcake.plus.com/) for information on the Chroma expansion boards and the `.p81` file format
 ## Use with an original ZX80/ZX81 keyboard
 There are not enough unused GPIO pins on the Pimoroni demo boards to allow the direct connection of a ZX80/81 keyboard, but it can be done by using another Pico to convert the ZX80/81 keyboard into a USB keyboard.
-It may seem excessive to use a whole pico as a keyboard controller, but they are cheap and there is enough space to put the Pimoroni board, plus another Pico, plus a small USB hub into a ZX80 or ZX81 case
+It may seem excessive to use a whole Pico as a keyboard controller, but they are cheap and there is enough space to put the Pimoroni board, plus another Pico, plus a small USB hub into a ZX80 or ZX81 case

 Code to convert a ZX8x keyboard to USB can be found at [ZX81_USB_KBD](https://github.com/ikjordan/ZX81_USB_KBD).
 This code has been used to successfully connect a ZX81 keyboard to this emulator.
 If the keyboard is the only peripheral, then it can be plugged straight into the USB port of the Pico on the emulator board with the power connected to the USB power socket of the Pimoroni board.
 If other USB peripherals (such as another keyboard, or a USB joystick) also need to be connected then the ZX80/81 keyboard can be connected via a USB hub